rust-embedded/discovery/src/06-hello-world/README.md

 This command will block as `itmdump` is now watching the `itm.txt` file.
 Leave this terminal open.

-Make sure that F3 is connected to your laptop.
+Make sure that F3 is connected to your computer.
 Open another terminal from `/tmp` directory (on Windows `%TEMP%`) to launch OpenOCD similar as described in chapter [First OpenOCD connection].

 [First OpenOCD connection]: ../03-setup/verify.html#first-openocd-connection